Christmas Fawn Daydress

 Christmas is just around the calendar corner and it’s rush, rush, rush for me and many of you.
 I’ve just finished this Swiss batiste dress for Baby Beatrice.

 I’ve written in earlier posts about Baby Bea, our new granddaughter via our church.
-Neither of her parents’ mothers is living, so months before she was born they asked me to be her official Nana.
+Neither of her parents’ mothers is living, so months before she was born they asked me to serve as her official Nana.
 That was a happy day!
 And, of course, she is a doll, just now 4 months old, which for me has been at least 120 more happy days.

 Her daddy is an avid hunter, especially for deer.
 Bea’s little daydress is a reminder NOT to shoot Bambi or his antlered father.